 An Antidote to Burnout

-For longtime breeders who’ve lost count of all the homebred champions they’ve finished, or the many specialties they have judged over decades, there may be few challenges still awaiting them.
+For longtime breeders who’ve lost count of all the homebred champions they’ve finished, or the many specialties they’ve judged over decades, there may be few challenges still awaiting them.
 Rather than retiring or burning out, pioneering an uncommon breed is a wonderful way to put their decades of knowledge to good use.

 Longtime fanciers have so much to contribute, from guiding newly formed parent clubs to mentoring novices as they establish their breeding programs.

 Rare Breed Knowledge to Share

-Breeder-exhibitors who have given a lifetime to the sport wish to see all breeds improve.
+Breeder-exhibitors who’ve given a lifetime to the sport wish to see all breeds improve.
 After bettering their own breed and teaching protégés well, their advice can put new generations of dog people on the right path to becoming good breeders.
-Today’s breeders benefit from medical breakthroughs and the power of the Internet at our fingertips.
-However, there is no substitute for the accumulated wisdom and knowledge of master breeders.
+Today’s breeders benefit from medical breakthroughs and the power of the internet at our fingertips.
+However, there’s no substitute for the accumulated wisdom and knowledge of master breeders.

 Judges’ Education is another important arena that benefits from informed breeders’ abilities to explain the nuances of breed type.
 Longtime breeders can also help a parent club follow the precise protocol laid out by the AKC to move the breed from the FSS to the Miscellaneous Class, and ultimately full breed recognition and group status.

 A rare breed can inspire newcomers and invigorate longtime breeders.
 Their combined efforts will bring them great satisfaction while benefiting the breed and, by extension, the sport.

 Allan Reznik has been an Afghan Hound fancier since the early 1970s and also owns and exhibits Tibetan Spaniels.
 He is an award-winning journalist and broadcaster, who has served as editor-in-chief of several national dog publications.
 He appears regularly on radio and TV discussing all aspects of responsible animal ownership.
 Reznik is an AKC-approved judge of Afghan Hounds, Cavalier King Charles Spaniels, and Tibetan Spaniels; on permit to judge a number of other Hound breeds.